Bloggorhea

 SOURCES: WARREN BEATTY TO BLOG!

-likely join a lineup of liberal all-stars who will "group blog" on a Web site to be launched next month by columnist Arianna Huffington.
+The Observer has learned that Warren Beatty, the 68-year-old actor and director, will likely join a lineup of liberal all-stars who will "group blog" on a Web site to be launched next month by columnist Arianna Huffington.

 "I probably will," Mr. Beatty said, on the phone from his production office in Los Angeles.